-As of 31st March, 2014, paid up equity capital of BGL was ₹ 5 lacs, in which HPCL and GAIL were holding 25% each.
+\\ As of 31st March, 2014, paid up equity capital of BGL was ₹ 5 lacs, in which HPCL and GAIL were holding 25% each.
 Balance 50% of shares were held by Kakinada Seaports Ltd (KSPL) on warehousing basis.
 In addition, each one of HPCL and GAIL had paid ₹ 22.49 crores as Advance against Equity / Share application money (totaling to ₹ 44.98 crores) in earlier years.
 On 20th August, 2014, BGL allotted 2,24,87,500 shares on preferential basis to each of HPCL and GAIL towards the money paid earlier.
 Meanwhile there are certain issues pending adjudication with another shareholder.
-Accordingly, keeping in view financial prudence, HPCL's share has been considered at 25%.
+Accordingly, keeping in view financial prudence, HPCL's share has been considered at 25%...

-The name of the company changed from HPCL Shapoorji Energy Limited to HPCL Shapoorji Energy Private Limited w.e.f.
-23/04/2015 b) In respect of jointly controlled entities, the Corporation's share of assets, liabilities, income, expenses, contingent liabilities and capital commitments as furnished below on the basis of audited / unaudited financial statements received from these joint venture companies:
+\\\ The name of the company changed from HPCL Shapoorji Energy Limited to HPCL Shapoorji Energy Private Limited w.e.f.
+23/04/2015 c) Corporation's Share in aggregate of Contingent Liabilities and Capital Commitments of Jointly Controlled Operations:

-Incorporated initially as a wholly owned subsidiary of Mumbai International Airport Private Limited (MIAL).
+\\\\ Incorporated initially as a wholly owned subsidiary of Mumbai International Airport Private Limited (MIAL).
 HPCL along with other Oil Marketing Companies (OMCs) made equity investment during 2014-15 pursuant to Joint Venture Agreement and Share Purchase Agreement.